Buy-to-let enquiries up 30% since May as investors return to the market

 · In London the top total returns were found in East Croydon (13.8%) and Greenford (13.4%)

 New investors and landlords enquiring about properties to purchase for buy-to-let have risen by 30% since May, indicating a substantial return in their activity despite the introduction of an additional 3% stamp duty on second homes in April.
+If you are a self-employed real estate investor looking for a local real estate lending to add properties to your portfolio, Brooklyn Hard Money Lenders can offer long-term financing solutions.

 March and April saw a temporary lull in buy-to-let activity on Rightmove, following the rush in the first three months of the year to complete before the new rules kicked in.